haltode/haltode.fr/README.md

 # napnac.fr

-This is my personal website (in French) where I post articles about algorithms, and my projects.
+This is my personal website where I post articles about algorithms (in French), and my projects.
 All the articles are written in [Markdown](https://en.wikipedia.org/wiki/Markdown), and then converted with a home made script into HTML pages.

 ## Conversion script